Generic Name: Testosterone

 - It is not advisable to apply the ANDRODERM system to the scrotum.

 - Do not use the same skin area within a 7-day period.

-- Skin on the selected area should not be oily, damaged, or irritated.
+- The skin on the selected area should not be oily, damaged, or irritated.

 - Pressed firmly in place.
 Make sure that the patch has good skin contact, especially around the edges.

-- Patient with the ANDRODERM system should avoid swimming, showering, or washing the administered are for at least 3 hours after patch application.
+- Patient with the ANDRODERM system should avoid swimming, be showering, or wash the administered is for at least 3 hours after patch application.

 - Minor skin irritation may be treated by over-the-counter topical hydrocortisone cream applied after system removal.